strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 This blog post correponds to my 2014 JavaOne University course.

-The content of this blog post (deliberately) does not really go into all details.
+The content of this blog post (deliberately) does not go into all details.

 <!-- more -->